billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Make Your Course Easy to Navigate
 =========================================

-One aspect of making your course understandable is making sure learners can easily grasp its structure, find content, and determine where they are within the course.
+One aspect of making your course understandable is making sure that learners can easily grasp its structure, find content, and determine where they are within the course.

 Name your course sections, subsections, units, components, and discussion topics in a consistent way, and make sure the names are useful and easy to skim.
-Make an element's name descriptive of its content, and put the important keyword information first in the name.
-These names are used in navigation menus, page headings, and section headings; they are signposts that help learners navigate your course and read course content.
+Make an element's name descriptive of its content, and put important keyword information first in the name.
+These names are used in navigation menus, page headings, and section headings; they are signposts that help learners to navigate your course and read course content.

 When you create written learning resources, break text into sections using HTML elements such as headings, paragraphs, and lists.
 Long blocks of unbroken